gmcz/statamic-snippets/readme.md

-# Sublime Statamic Snippets
+# Statamic Snippets for Vim

-Soon...
+Just forked ST3 snippets from chrisburton.
+These are not compatible with vim yet.